AirgoAtlasAI/atlasai/README.md

 - **FAST yet ACCURATE**: No trade-off between speed and accuracy.
 No solver coupling required.
 The Atlas-AI method does not require detailed FEM model.

-- **PROPRIETRY FAILURE MODEL**: Atlas-AI includes Airgo's proprietary failure criterion which outperforms standard failure models.
+- **PROPRIETRY FAILURE MODEL**: Atlas-AI includes AirGo's proprietary failure criterion which outperforms standard failure models.

 - **MATERIAL/SOFTWARE AGNOSTIC**: Atlas-AI solutions can be adapted to multiple FEM software, covering implicit and explicit analysis.
 Atlas-AI solutions can be applied to all FRTC standards.